Freeport Area of Bataan

-The Freeport Area of Bataan (FAB), formerly known as Mariveles Free Trade Zone from June 21, 1969 to November 20, 1972, and Bataan Export Processing Zone (BEPZ) and Bataan Economic Zone (BEZ) from November 20, 1972 to July 2010), is a special economic zone in Mariveles, Bataan, Philippines.
-It was envisioned by Congressman Pablo Roman, Sr., a representative from Bataan, who authored Republic Act 5490 designating the said location as the first free trade zone in the Philippines.
+The Freeport Area of Bataan (FAB), formerly known as Mariveles Free Trade Zone from June 21, 1969, to November 20, 1972, and Bataan Export Processing Zone (BEPZ) or Bataan Economic Zone (BEZ) from November 20, 1972, to July 2010), is a special economic zone in Mariveles, Bataan, Philippines.
+It was envisioned by Congressman Pablo Roman Sr., a representative from Bataan, who authored Republic Act 5490 and President of the Philippines Ferdinand Marcos through his approval designating the said location as the first free trade zone in the Philippines.
 It is also the second freeport zone in the province since July 2010, after Subic Special Economic and Freeport Zone in Hermosa and Morong.

 History

 Prior history

-Prior to the creation of BEPZ, the area where the freeport zone is currently located was formerly part of barangay Camaya and barrio of NASSCO (National Shipyard and Steel Corporation) under the jurisdiction of municipality of Mariveles.
+Prior to the creation of BEPZ, the area where the freeport zone is currently located was formerly part of barangay Camaya and barrio of NASSCO (National Steel and Shipbuilding Company) under the jurisdiction of municipality of Mariveles, with the company became later under the United States-based General Dynamics.
 Barangays Malaya and Maligaya, the two barangays of Mariveles that are also under the jurisdiction of BEPZ, were formerly mountainous areas prior to the zone's creation.

 World War II gave Bataan its place in humanity's darkest history and made this war-torn fishing village one of two starting points to a brutal, long march that saw thousands of Filipino soldiers and hundreds of their American counterparts killed.

 In April 1942, the infamous Bataan Death March began—from the towns of Bagac and Mariveles in Bataan province to Capas town in the province of Tarlac.

 The war changed the tempo of life in Mariveles, relegating it to an economy of subsistence, where farmers heavily depended on the yield of the land and catch from the sea for their existence.

 When NASSCO complex was set up in 1950, families of the Nassco workers began to inhabit a large piece of land which had been used by the US Navy as a base.
 NASSCO told the workers to stay where they like.
-Therefore the NASSCO community was formed.
+Therefore, the NASSCO community was formed.

 Until the late 1960s, Mariveles was largely underdeveloped.
 It had a rickety road network, with businesses centered mostly on sari-sari stores catering to the everyday needs of community residents.
 Farming and fishing remained the community's main source of income.

 When President Marcos declared the establishment of BEPZ in Mariveles in order to hasten the hope for an industrialized Philippines, NASSCO inhabitants were requested to move out from the zone where they had been living for over 20 years and transfer to other parts of the municipality but they were not given proper places nearby and they received no compensation.
 Housing in Mariveles thus became overcrowded.